 There were so many magnificent pieces on offer at a time when highest quality Neo-Gothic furniture has become increasingly scarce and so dealers from all over the world were converging on L'Ile Bouchard, poised to compete with us for the items we hoped to win and bring back to America.

 Photo of the Dining Room from the Auction Catalogue (with Tapestries, Gothic Furniture and Gilt Bronze Lighting Fixture)

 We feel fortunate to have won the furnishings of a Gothic bedroom including this armoire.
 Made of solid oak in the late 19th century, it is a triumph of the carver's artistry in intricate details sculpted from this hardest of woods.
-Compared to other Gothic-style armoires in our collection, this one reflects a unique approach to fenestrage or tracery, as we'll attempt to describe in examining the piece more closely — from top to bottom in accordance with the photos, below.
+Compared to other Gothic-style armoires in our collection, this one reflects a unique approach to fenestrage or tracery, as we'll attempt to describe in examining the piece more closely.
 But first, we propose that this is an armoire de mariage or a cabinet made to memorialize the coming together of two families, as reflected in heraldic symbols at the top and bottom of the doors.
 There is no way to know which is the bride's and which is the groom's, nor has our research revealed the names of the families.